After registering, you will receive a confirmation email containing information about joining the meeting

 Shamu Fenyvesi Sadeh is the co-founder and former director of Adamah, and prior to that he worked as the Director of Teva, and now he leads our efforts to educate all Isabella Freedman guests.
 He teaches Judaism and ecology, turns the compost piles, maintains the orchards, and supervises and mentors staff and Adamah Fellows.

 Mark Phillips has a diverse array of experience in food and agriculture.
 Mark is passionate about regional agroforestry development as a vehicle for food security, farm viability, ecological restoration, and carbon sequestration.
+Mark is the Operations Director at Berkshire Agricultural Ventures.

 This free program is part of the Federation’s Connecting With Community Series